dashpay/tenderdash/docs/architecture/adr-d001-inter-validator-set-messaging.md

 ### What are the expected access patterns (load/throughput)?

 1. Each rotation of the active Validator Set will cause the ABCI application to send additional data to Tenderdash.
 The number of blocks between rotation events is a configuration parameter of the ABCI application.
+2. Each validator in the active validator set will establish a few more tcp connections.

 ### Are there any logging, monitoring, or observability needs?

 1. Operator shall be able to determine a list of node peers, together with their type (Full, inactive Validator, active Validator) and connection status.
 This information can be part of debug logs.

 ### Are there any security considerations?